Contributing Scrapers¶

 section and are supported for plain, CDP enabled and JSON scrapers.

 They consist of a Key and a Value.
-If the the Key is empty or not defined then the header is ignored.
+If the Key is empty or not defined then the header is ignored.

 driver: